PatSternberg/fridge-wizard/README.md

 Alternatively, if this doesn't happen automatically; while the servers are running, open your browser of choice and navigate to http://localhost:3000/ to begin using Fridge Wizard.

 ## Running tests
-A suite of backend tests are included with Fridge Wizard.
-All tests files are in `fridge-wizard/backed/tests/` and use Python's unittest library to perform tests.
+A suite of backend and frontend tests are included with Fridge Wizard.
+All backend tests files are in `fridge-wizard/backend/tests/` and use Python's unittest library to perform tests.
+All frontend tests files are in `fridge-wizard/frontend/tests/` and use JavaScript's jest library to perform tests.

-To run all tests, `cd` to `fridge-wizard/backend`.
+To run backend tests, `cd` to `fridge-wizard/backend`.
+In the CLI, execute `python -m unittest discover -v -s tests -p '*_test.py'`.

+To run backend tests, `cd` to `fridge-wizard/frontend`.
 In the CLI, execute `python -m unittest discover -v -s tests -p '*_test.py'`.

 The outcome of each test will be printed in the terminal console.